SHABIN-K/Studydrive/README.md

   # <Create .env appropriately>
   npm run dev
 ````
+### Contributing
+   We welcome contributions from the community.
+Please fork the repository and submit pull requests.

 ## Support
 Join Our [Telegram Group](https://www.telegram.dog/codexbotzsupport) For Support/Assistance And Our [Channel](https://www.telegram.dog/codexbotz) For Updates.